chandama/touken-west/docs/planning/phase-1/tasks.md

 ## Phase 1 Completion Checklist

-- [ ] All search tag features implemented and tested
+- [x] All search tag features implemented and tested - Core functionality complete
-- [ ] Cascading filters working correctly for all combinations
+- [x] Cascading filters working correctly for all combinations - Implemented and working
-- [ ] Meito detection accurate and displayed properly
+- [ ] Meito detection accurate and displayed properly - NOT STARTED (Feature 3)
-- [ ] Performance is acceptable (no lag with filters)
+- [x] Performance is acceptable (no lag with filters) - Tested, performance is good
-- [ ] Code is well-documented and tested
+- [x] Code is well-documented and tested - Code has comments, manual testing done
-- [ ] User testing completed with positive feedback
+- [ ] User testing completed with positive feedback - Needs broader testing
-- [ ] All bugs fixed
+- [ ] All bugs fixed - No known bugs currently
-- [ ] Phase 1 merged to main branch
+- [ ] Phase 1 merged to main branch - Still in feature/first-steps branch

 ---

 **Notes**:
-- Add specific bugs or blockers here as they arise
-- Link to related GitHub issues if using issue tracking
-- Note any deviations from original plan
+- **Completed (2024-11-19)**: Features 1 & 2 - Sticky tag search and cascading filters
+- **Deferred to Future**: URL state management, tag animations, advanced tooltips
+- **Future Enhancement**: Add toggleable AND/OR logic for search tags (currently AND only)
+- **Next Task**: Feature 3 - Meito detection and display
+- Commit: `1837fe8` - Implement Phase 1 UX enhancements